heryandjaruma/pfbe-scheduler-poc/src/main/java/com/example/demo/docs/README.md

 ## Class Diagram
 The scheduler have only 2 classes.
-Class `Job` describes the job itself, and `Run` to describe a run which will be or have been.
-A Job will have multiple Runs saved in database.
+Class `Job` describes the job itself, and `Run` to describe a run.
+A Job will have multiple `Run` objects saved in the database.

 - Class Job